 Gillian Robinson is Head of Human Resources in the Probation Board for Northern Ireland with overall responsibility for core Human Resources, Organisational Development, staff relations, health and safety, Learning and Development, recruitment and staff wellbeing.
 She has played a lead role in the organisation’s planning in relation to the COVID-19 pandemic.
-This article is based on how to keep our staff during Covid-19.
+This article is based on how to keep our staff safe during Covid-19.

 COVID-19 is a global health crisis which has touched the lives of every single person around the world.
 Our organisational response has therefore focused, with paramount importance, being placed on keeping our staff, service users and wider society safe, whilst at the same time supporting emotional and physical wellbeing.
 Probation in Northern Ireland is a vital public service which works within all communities therefore we have had to adapt our working practices to ensure that we can continue to deliver services to contribute to public protection, whilst keeping our people as safe as we can in these times.
 As Head of Human Resources my focus has very much been on ensuring that staff are given timely and relevant information and tools so that they can work safely at this time.
 I have also very much focused on making sure staff are supported through a range of wellbeing resources.